velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

 position:
 ---

-If you\'re building a JavaScript heavy static site (perhaps you\'re using something like `vue-cli` or `create-react-app`, or perhaps you\'re rolling your own Webpack config like I\'m doing in the examples), using something like Capistrano for deployment is a lot of extra work, while messing about with FTP is annoying and error-prone.
-Let\'s split the difference, and use some simple tools to make life easier.
+If you're building a JavaScript heavy static site (perhaps you're using something like `vue-cli` or `create-react-app`, or perhaps you're rolling your own Webpack config like I'm doing in the examples), using something like Capistrano for deployment is a lot of extra work, while messing about with FTP is annoying and error-prone.
+Let's split the difference, and use some simple tools to make life easier.

 ## Requirements